-There are a lot of fancy bedding sets in baby stores but all you really need are these essential things.
+There are a lot of fancy bedding sets in baby stores, but all you need are these essential things.

 #1.
 Fitted Sheets

-Equip your baby’s crib with fitted crib sheets to minimise the risk of SIDS and accidental suffocations.
+Equip your baby’s crib with a fitted crib sheet to minimize the risk of SIDS and accidental suffocations.

 #2.
 Crib Mattress Pads

-Oftentimes, your baby will have bowel and bladder movements when sleeping so it’s a must to buy a couple of crib mattress pads.
-This will help protect the bed sheets underneath so you don’t have to wash it everyday.
+Often, your baby will have bowel and bladder movements when sleeping, so it’s a must to buy a couple of crib mattress pads.
+This will help protect the bed sheets underneath, so you don’t have to wash them daily.

 #3.
 Swaddling Blankets